thirumeniram/Hospital_Api/README.md

 Install the required dependencies using the following command: $ npm install

-Start the application using the following command: $ npm run start
+Start the application using the following command: $ npm  tart

 Open the application in your postman app by visiting the following URL: http://localhost:8000

-Features:
+#Features:

 There can be 2 types of Users

 Doctors
 Patients

 Doctors can log in